 While having basic knowledge of mathematics, business and accounting itself is an attribute we look for first, we narrow down the accounting candidates by looking for the following in each:

 Accounting graduates will have to learn to do a lot of jobs well, especially the boring ones, before they can even think about applying for the national firms.
-In fact, it will take them at least ten years before they will be experienced enough to be considered.
 The jobs they have to perform when first starting out causes many people to leave, because they believe that they will be doing the “grunt work” for their entire careers.
 This isn’t necessarily true.
 Once a person has proved themselves capable and able to handle the routine and mundane jobs, opportunities for interesting ones will finally present themselves.
 They must be patient, however, to get to this point.

 This can be difficult in areas of tax and auditing because annual revenues in these areas have been relatively stable, which doesn’t leave a lot of customers without accountants.
 This is one of the reasons that many accountants aspiring for success have gone into consulting.
 In order to obtain new clients, accountants must be trustworthy, have an outgoing personality and be willing and able to make cold calls in search of new clients.
 If a candidate is not willing to do this, they’re going to have a very hard time succeeding in this field.